lets-program-together/nyc-otters-2017-phase3/week-7/thursday.md

 - **Morning**

   **[Solo Project] IMDB Clone**

   Build an IMDB clone with React using the [OMDB API](http://www.omdbapi.com/).
 This should be an almost client side only application.

   In the Lil' Twitter challenge, a design was provided to you, which you componentized.
 In this project, you will focus on design -- specifically you will focus on UI and software design using React.
+Attention to detail is always important, but specifically for this challenge.
+You'll see why.

   This project, intentionally, has very little instructions.
 Artists and Software Developers are no different.
 [What is Art anyway?](http://panw.weebly.com/programming/what-is-art).
 To me, it's just an expression with an intent therefore making everything art.
 As a Software Developer, you will not always be provided with very clear specifications.
 As an artist, you use your imagination and ask questions.

   Have fun!

 - **Afternoon (If you finish IMDB Clone)**

   **[Pair Project] Stack Overflow Clone**
-  This project would be exactly the same from P2 - make sure to use polymorphic associations and make it better.
+  This project would be exactly the same from P2 - make sure to use polymorphic associations for comments and votes.
+To focus on realizing the benefit of React components, I would recommend getting to the comments and votes aspect ASAP, so consider skiping authentication.

-  The focus of this project is to better utilize React's compositional style and see some of the benefits first-hand.

 **Resources**